flaport/fdtd/readme.md

     curl_H[:,1:,:,2] -= H[:,1:,:,0] - H[:,:-1,:,0]
     return curl_H
 ```
 The update equations can now be rewritten as
 ```python
     E  += (c*dt/du)*inv(ε)*curl_H
     H  -= (c*dt/du)*inv(µ)*curl_E
 ```

-The number `(c*dt/du)` is a dimensionless parameter called the *courant number* `sc`.
-For
+The number `(c*dt/du)` is a dimensionless parameter called the *Courant number*
-stability reasons, the Courant number should always be smaller than `1/√D`, with `D`
+`sc`.
+For stability reasons, the Courant number should always be smaller than
-the dimension of the simulation.
-This can be intuitively be understood as the condition
+`1/√D`, with `D` the dimension of the simulation.
+This can be intuitively be
-that information should always travel slower than the speed of light through the grid.
+understood as the condition that information should always travel slower than
+the speed of light through the grid.
+In the FDTD method described here,
-in the FDTD method described here, information can only travel to the neighbouring grid
+information can only travel to the neighboring grid cells (through application
-cells (through application of the curl).
-It would therefore take `D` time steps to
+of the curl).
+It would therefore take `D` time steps to travel over the
-travel over the diagonal of a `D`-dimensional cube (square in `2D`, cube in `3D`), the
+diagonal of a `D`-dimensional cube (square in `2D`, cube in `3D`), the Courant
-Courant condition follows then automatically from the fact that the length of this
+condition follows then automatically from the fact that the length of this
 diagonal is `1/√D`.

 This yields the final update equations for the FDTD algorithm:
 ```python
     E  += sc*inv(ε)*curl_H
     H  -= sc*inv(µ)*curl_E
 ```
 This is also how it is implemented:
 ```python
 class Grid:
     # ... [initialization]